 For example, it is a good idea to:

-- avoid foods high in carbohydrates and saturated and trans fat
+- avoid or limit foods high in carbohydrates and saturated and trans fats

-- monitoring portion size, especially in foods that contain carbs, fat, or both
+- monitor portion sizes, especially in the case of foods that contain carbohydrates, fat, or both

 - limit salt intake to help avoid complications from high blood pressure

-The best option is to follow a healthful diet consisting of fruits, vegetables, lean proteins, and high-fiber carbohydrates.
+The best option is to follow a balanced diet consisting of fruit, vegetables, lean proteins, and high fiber carbohydrates.

-A dietitian or a doctor can help to create a food plan that is suited to each individual’s needs and lifestyle.
+A dietitian or doctor can help create a food plan that is suited to each individual’s needs and lifestyle.